 Some other things to try out are Ayam Sate (meat on a stick with spicy sauce), Pisang Goreng, and Nagasari Pisang.
 You’ll find these throughout the city.
 In malls, if a small food court stall is crowded with people waiting for their order, it’s bound to be one of these!

 Last but not least is the Kue Putu (Steamed Coconut cake) owns a special place in my heart.
 You’ll find most of these on the Barelang Bridge.
 One sells an ice cream off his bike, the other has steam hissing from the metal box at the back.
 These green cakes come with coconut grating made with bamboo pipes.

 Coffee Shops and Cafes in Batam

 When I visited my parents in Batam in 2019, there are restaurants, JCO, and a few cafes here and there.
 Fast-forward 3 years and boom!
-By 2022 post-pandemic, a countless Insta-worthy cafes opened up every place.
-What’s more is that people love cafes!
+By 2022 post-pandemic, countless Insta-worthy cafes opened up in every place.
+What’s more, is that people love cafes!

 We went to a small cafe – Casa by BatamLiciouz, Teluk Tering near Sekolah Kallista to try out.
 Where there stood nothing, but grassland earlier is now built up with neat tiny cafes all around the city.
 We got Teriyaki Chicken rice bowls and few others for dinner, and it was great!